ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * Data is backed-up in [compressed](../../../../server/ongoing-tasks/backup-overview#compression) JSON files.

-* During restoration, RavenDB -
+* During the restoration, RavenDB -
    * Re-inserts all data into the database.
    * Re-indexes the data.

-* Restoration Time is therefore **slower** than that required when restoring a Snapshot.
+* Restoration Time is, therefore, **slower** than that required when restoring a Snapshot.

-* Backup size is **significantly smaller** than that of a Snapshot.
+* Backup file size is **significantly smaller** than that of a Snapshot.

-* Code Sample:
+* The following code sample defines a full-backup task that would be executed every 3 hours:
   {CODE logical_full_backup_every_3_hours@ClientApi\Operations\Maintenance\Backup\Backup.cs /}
   Note the usage of [Cron scheduling](https://en.wikipedia.org/wiki/Cron) when setting backup frequency.